Ingensi/docker-hadoop-cdh-pseudo/README.md

-# docker-cdh-pseudo-distributed
+# docker-cdh-pseudo

-Docker container which contains a Cloudera distribution in pseudo distributed.
+Docker container which contains a Cloudera distribution in pseudo distributedi mode.
 It provides au pseudo distributed Hadoop cluster with the following services:

 * *HDFS*: 1 namenode and 1 datanode
 * *YARN*: 1 resourcemanager, 1 nodemanager and 1 historyserver (mapreduce)